codehomie1/About-Me/README.md

 My interests are in
 - software engineering
-- AI/ML

 I am currently working on
-- school
 - side projects
 - preparing for interviews